shaaronl/World-of-Lucky-Charms/README.md

-# 🌈 World of Lucky Charms
+# World of Lucky Charms 🍀

 ## Overview
-*World of Lucky Charms* is a whimsical and interactive simulation inspired by our love for Lucky Charms cereal!
-This magical world features rainbows, leprechauns, unicorns, and evil fairies, all driven by unique mechanics and transformations.
-With just a click, you can spawn rainbows, charms, and unicorns, creating a dynamic ecosystem where entities transform and interact with one another in unexpected ways.
+*World of Lucky Charms*  is a whimsical and interactive simulation inspired by my love for Lucky Charms cereal!
+The project began as a class assignment, where we were tasked with refactoring a base simulation written in procedural design.
+I first refactored this codebase from procedural to object-oriented design, improving the overall structure, scalability, and maintainability of the project.
+After the refactor, I implemented better pathfinding mechanics using algorithms like A* and Dijkstra to improve how entities navigate the world.
+Finally, I collaborated with a partner to transform the original simulation into the World of Lucky Charms, where we introduced new entities, landmarks, interactions, and transformations, creating a more dynamic and engaging experience.

 ## 🎮 Gameplay Instructions
 1. **Spawn a Rainbow**: